va1erian/jforum/README.md

 jforum
 ======

 Basic forum web app made with Tapestry 5 and Hibernate.
+Written by Cedric DOS SANTOS and Hadrien BELLAHCENE.

+To test the app, install all dependencies thru Maven and run the ``jetty:run'' task.

+Be sure that the database is properly configured in the Hibernate config file.